LeonBaram/yeeval/README.md

 # yeeval

 Short for "yaml eval".
-Allows you to define computed values in yaml as follows:
+Allows you to define computed values in yaml, evaluate them, and update the yaml in-place.

+## Example

 ```yaml
 a: 1